Tasks Unlimited

 Mission Statement

-Guided by the Fairweather model, Tasks Unlimited provides supported employment, housing and recovery services to create opportunities for people with mental illness so they can achieve their full potential.
+Guided by the Fairweather Model, Tasks Unlimited provides supported employment, housing, and mental health recovery services to create opportunities for people with mental illness so they can achieve their full potential.

 Impact and Programs

-Geographic Area Served Primarily Hennepin, Dakota, Anoka and Ramsey Counties in Minnesota.
+Geographic Area Served Twin Cities, primarily Hennepin, Dakota, and Ramsey Counties

 Reports & Finances